gagan97/mininet-agentic-ai/README.md

    The observer agent also honours `GEN_ENGINE_API_BASE` / `GEN_ENGINE_API_KEY` for backwards compatibility.

+   run command source .env to load the variables into your shell.

 3. Activate the environment before running any commands:

    ```bash